Self-service checkouts have become a staple in British supermarkets and fast-food restaurants – unsurprisingly, to cut costs on staff.

 The kiosk frame has contactless and chip card readers built in, charging 1.75% for transactions.
 It doesn’t have a receipt printer, only email and text receipt options.

 Square Kiosk is easy to set up yourself with the included wall mounts.
-As it’s only slightly bigger than the iPad, it fits into small spaces, but it does also fit with a floor stand.
+We noticed it’s only slightly bigger than the iPad, so fits into small spaces, but also with a floor stand.

 The software works with Square Point of Sale or Square for Restaurants, including a kitchen display system and kitchen printers.
-The self-ordering iPad app is clearly intended for food-and-drink with its menu options and promotional features to boost orders.
+Judging by it all, the self-ordering iPad app is clearly intended for food-and-drink with its menu options and promotional features to boost orders.

-Advantages: Cheap to buy (if you already have an iPad).
+Advantages: Low start-up costs.
 No contract.
 Easy and useful features for hospitality.

-Downsides: Not cheap if you add the cost of an iPad.
-No receipt printer.
+Downsides: No receipt printer.
 Less suited for retail.

 Lightspeed‘s self-ordering kiosk (£99/month) is another solution for iPad.
 It’s basically the Self-Order Menu app that Lightspeed Restaurant users can download on an iPad that’s securely mounted to where customers place orders.